I'm a bit of a perfectionist, so...

 See, it was actually getting dark.
 This is the end of the light sunset with the sun sneaking under the cloud cover.
 There are deck chairs and there's a grill.
 I cropped to a more panorama sort of size to crop some of it out.

 I could have just edited the photo and called it good.
 You get what you get.
 Or something.
 Except I'm not that kind of person and you know, this photo is the kind of photo you have printed and hang on your wall.
 Do you want to hang a photo with stuff that shouldn't be there on the edges?
-No judgement if you do, I suppose. haha But taking them out brings it up a notch.
+No judgement if you do, I suppose. haha But taking them out brings it up a bit.

-So yep, I removed that deck furniture.
+So I removed that deck furniture.
 I did a first pass where I just removed the chairs and the grill.
 Then I had to get creative and reconstruct pants and the stucco wall because those tools aren't perfect.
 They work great, for sure, but sometimes there are artifacts and weird shapes that don't look right.

 So I zoom way in and I make sure that the line of the hand next to the grill is the same as it was before I changed things and I digitally repaint pants and use the clone stamp to fix seams.